Zápy

 Zápy is a market town in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 900 inhabitants.
+It has about 1,000 inhabitants.

 Etymology

 The name Zápy has a pre-Slavic origin and its meaning is unclear.
-It may be derived from the Illyrian word sapua ('suddenly'), associated with the Old Russian words zapa, zaapa ('expectation', 'hope'), associated with the grass species Phlomoides tuberosa (sápa hlíznatá in modern Czech) or associated with the expression that is used in Slavic languages for 'to shout loudly' (zípati in old Czech).
+It may be derived from the Illyrian word sapua ('suddenly'), associated with the Old Russian words zapa and zaapa ('expectation', 'hope'), associated with the grass species Phlomoides tuberosa (sápa hlíznatá in modern Czech) or associated with the expression that is used in Slavic languages for 'to shout loudly' (zípati in Old Czech).

 Geography

 Zápy is located about 11 km northeast of Prague.
 It lies in the Central Elbe Table, in a flat agricultural landscape of the Polabí region.
 The Elbe River briefly forms the northern municipal border.

 History

 The first written mention of Zápy is from 1052.
 It was first referred to as a market town in 1543.
 From 1964 to 1990, it was a municipal part of Brandýs nad Labem-Stará Boleslav.
 Since 1990, it has been a separate municipality.